Below are three takeaways from Chargers Head Coach Brandon Staley, safety Derwin James, Jr. and kicker Cameron Dicker from Wednesday's media sessions:

 Check out the best shots from the Chargers Week 11 Sunday Night Football matchup with the Chiefs at SoFi Stadium

-"DeAndre [Hopkins] is one of the top receivers in the game, one of the top players in the game, Staley said.
+"DeAndre is one of the top receivers in the game, one of the top players in the game," Staley said.
 "He has been for a long time.
 Rare ball judge, strong hands.
-He's a bull."
+He's a bull.

 On the defensive side, the Cardinals remain one of the highest blitzing teams in the NFL.
-Currently blitzing on 37.9% of opponents drop backs, Staley knows that the experience of his quarterback Justin Herbert and center Corey Linsley will be huge come Sunday.
+They blitz on 37.9 percent of opponents dropbacks, and Staley knows that the experience of his quarterback Justin Herbert and center Corey Linsley will be huge come Sunday.

 "You definitely need experience because there are a lot of looks that they give you," Staley later added.
 "The more looks that they give you, you have to be able to comprehend all of that, process it, and make sure that we are in the right thing."

 Check out the best photos of the Chargers Wednesday practice at Hoag Performance Center

 As usual, Staley provided a handful of injury updates at his Wednesday press conference.